Dariont25/IOS-Prework/README.md

 - [ ] 1.
 User can tap a button to change the color of the background view
 - [x] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [x] 4.
-Changed the text font and colors of the segmented control and switch
+Changed the text font, colors of the segmented control and switch, added a clear text button for input fields.